Higgitydiggity/Twitch-Chat-Stripper/README.md

 MAKE SURE THAT A TIMESTAMP (e.g 1:23:45) IS IN THE TOP LINE OF .txt FILE!

-Run program, output will produce just the chat messages to TCS-Output.txt Run program, choose file and press 'strip chat log' button. output will produce just the chat messages to TCS-Output.txt for easy copy/paste into other apps (such as AI voice generators)
+Run program, choose file and press 'strip chat log' button. output will produce just the chat messages to TCS-Output.txt for easy copy/paste into other apps (such as AI voice generators)